 For the NR sub-block, the FInterferer (offset), for a sub-block with a single component carrier is the interferer frequency offset with respect to carrier as specified in clause 7.5, clause 7.6.2 and clause 7.6.4 for the respective requirement in TS 38.521-1 [8] and BWChannel..

 The interferer frequency offsets for adjacent channel selectivity, each in-band blocking case and narrow- band blocking shall be tested separately with a single in-gap interferer at a time.

+Unless otherwise stated, the receiver requirements of inter-band EN-DC are applicable to UE with one or two Tx antenna connectors in NR band.

 Unless otherwise stated, Channel Bandwidth shall be prioritized in the selecting of test points.
 Subcarrier spacing shall be selected after Test Channel Bandwidth is selected.